 Conclusion

-If you’re looking for a quick, delicious way to elevate your desserts, I definitely recommend giving this recipe a try.
+If you are looking for a quick, delicious way to elevate your desserts, I definitely recommend trying this recipe.
 The best part is that it’s so versatile and is a great way to indulge in a classic treat with a homemade twist, and it never fails to impress.

 Hi, the blog ingredients are different to the video ingredients, which one do I follow for the McDonald’s copycat recipe?
 Thanks!